-Training & Awareness for ALL
+Training & Awareness for ALL:

-The DSL for child protection in school will ensure all relevant persons - who in school, we define to include all staff, supply staff, agency workers and volunteers (including Governors) who have contact with children/young people
+The DSL for child protection in school will ensure all relevant persons - who in school, we define to include all staff, supply staff, agency workers and volunteers (including Governors) who have contact with children/young people.

-- will know the name of the DSL/ DDSL's, their roles, contact details and who they are to achieve this the DSL will as a minimum issue contact details outlined at the end of this policy to ALL and will ensure that this information is reviewed/updated and re-issued regularly but at least annually as appropriate. - all staff will be provided with basic child protection training (by the DSL or DDSL), immediately that they are appointed/placed in school and then attend locally endorsed child protection training for school-based staff within a half term. - all staff will receive locally endorsed child protection training for school-based staff at least every three (3) years.
+will know the name of the DSL/ DDSL's, their roles, contact details and who they are - to achieve this the DSL will as a minimum issue contact details outlined at the end of this policy to ALL and will ensure that this information is reviewed/ updated and re-issued regularly but at least annually as appropriate.

-&lt;sup>17 Section 11 of the Children Act 2004 places duties on a range of organisations and individuals to ensure their functions, and any services that they contract out to others, are discharged having regard to the need to safeguard and promote the welfare of children
+staff will be provided with basic child protection training (by the DSL or DDSL), immediately that they are appointed/placed in school and then attend locally endorsed child protection training for school-based staff within a half term.

+staff will receive locally endorsed child protection training for school-based staff at least every three (3) years.

-- all staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected and/or they may not recognise their experiences as harmful. - all staff are aware that a child or who is lesbian, gay, bi or trans (LGBT) or who is perceived as others to be LGBT can be targeted by other children.
+staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected and/ or they may not recognise their experiences as harmful.

+staff are aware that a child or who is lesbian, gay, bi, or trans (LGBT) or who is perceived as others to be LGBT can be targeted by other children.
 These risks can be compounded when they lack a trusted adult with whom they can be open.
-Staff should endeavour to reduce any additional barriers and provide a safe space for them to speak out or share their concerns. - the 3 yearly training offered to all staff will also be made available to volunteers and governors who have direct contact with children/young people.
-Any supply staff and agency workers who are on placement with school at the point of time the training is delivered will also be included in the attendance. - all staff, supply staff, agency workers, volunteers and governors will receive regular safeguarding and child protection updates (regularly and at least annually) from the DSL and the DDSL's which is in line with advice and changing practice - both nationally and locally . - the DSL and the DDSL's will attend North Tyneside Safeguarding Children Partnership (NTSCP) multi agency safeguarding training every two (2) years. - the DSL/ DDSL are supported to update their knowledge and skills on a periodic basis.
-This will be achieved by them accessing e-bulletins, e-learning, briefings, network meetings, via their appraisal/mentor process and in taking time to read and digest safeguarding developments. - opportunities are provided for staff to contribute to and shape safeguarding arrangements and child protection policy and protocols by creating an open forum of discussion at staff briefings and meetings. - all staff, supply staff, agency workers, volunteers and governors are provided with additional reference documents - included within our policy to ensure that they understand: - o who to contact when they have a concern (attached as reference document A).
+Staff should endeavour to reduce any additional barriers and provide a safe space for them to speak out or share their concerns.

+the 3 yearly training offered to all staff will also be made available to volunteers and governors who have direct contact with children/young people.
+Any supply staff and agency workers who are on placement with school at the point of time the training is delivered will also be included in the attendance.

+staff, supply staff, agency workers, volunteers and governors will receive regular safeguarding and child protection updates (regularly and at least annually) from the DSL and the DDSL's which is in line with advice and changing practice - both nationally and locally 18.

+the DSL and the DDSL's will attend North Tyneside Safeguarding Children Partnership (NTSCP) multi agency safeguarding training every two (2) years.

+the DSL/ DDSL are supported to update their knowledge and skills on a periodic basis.
+This will be achieved by them accessing e-bulletins, e-learning, briefings, network meetings, via their appraisal/mentor process and in taking time to read and digest safeguarding developments.

+opportunities are provided for staff to contribute to and shape safeguarding arrangements and child protection policy and protocols by creating an open forum of discussion at staff briefings and meetings.

+staff, supply staff, agency workers, volunteers and governors are provided with additional reference documents - included within our policy to ensure that they understand:

+o who to contact when they have a concern (attached as reference document A).

-&lt;sup>18 For service providers staff based in school we are clear that those staff are also supported to understand how their employer's policy and practices align into our school policy and safeguarding culture.
+18 For service providers staff based in school we are clear that those staff are also supported to understand how their employer's policy and practices align into our school policy and safeguarding culture.